Ising-like and Fibonacci-Anyons from KZ-equations: Introduction

 The organization of this paper is as follows.
 In section 2 we give an introduction to the relevant fusion rules as well as KZ-equations for our study and lay down our methodology for computing braiding matrices.
-Then, in section 3, we focus on the case of Ising Anyons and derive sets of equations governing corresponding conformal blocks.
+Then, in section 3, we focus on the case of Ising-like Anyons and derive sets of equations governing corresponding conformal blocks.
 We introduce appropriate coordinates to solve the equations and use connection matrices of hypergeometric functions to transport solutions from one regular singular point to another.
 This allows us to compute monodromy and subsequently braiding matrices.
 In section 4 we repeat this process for Fibonacci Anyons and compute corresponding solutions around singular points in configuration space using hypergeometric functions.
 Again the computation of monodromy and braiding matrices is straightforward once the solutions have been identified in this way.
 Finally, in section 5 we wrap up by presenting brief conclusions.
-An Appendix contains details of hypergeometric equations relevant for this work.
+Appendices contains details of hypergeometric equations relevant for this work as well as some intermediate computational results.